Cheap travel money tips

 Halifax Clarity Mastercard

-The Halifax Clarity is a long-term top pick as it has no fees on overseas spending and low ATM interest.
+The Halifax Clarity card has no fees on overseas spending and low ATM interest.
 You don't get charged interest on spending abroad as long as you repay IN FULL, but you will if you make cash withdrawals (about 5p per £100 per day) – so try to minimise these.

 - No fees on spending or ATM withdrawals overseas